thomasheckmann/zxinfo-file-browser/README.md

 Clone the repository and run build
 ```
 cd <some folder>
-git clone git@github.com:thomasheckmann/zxinfo-file-manager.git
+git clone git@github.com:thomasheckmann/zxinfo-file-browser.git
-cd zxinfo-file-manager
+cd zxinfo-file-browser
 npm i
 npm run build
 ```
 The app is then available in the 'dist' folder.

 # Development
-See [Development.md](Development.md) for details about how to build zxinfo-file-manager.
+See [Development.md](Development.md) for details about how to build zxinfo-file-browser.